vans163/websocket2-drafts/websocket2-over-http2.md

 {#fig-compression}
 # Compression

-WebSockets defined one compression method which used deflate and kept a sliding window.
+WebSocket defined one compression method which used deflate and kept a sliding window.
 This compression is great for text like json but pretty poor at everything else.
 Also keeping a sliding window is memory intensive.